 So, and I’m clearly on auto pilot now, I smeared another lot on my head.

 Still on auto pilot, and with a body memory (fear) telling me this procedure should be taking longer than I’ve allocated to it (and a partner fishing for body butter compliments), I dipped into the pot again.

-I reached down for my legs, hit the barrier of baskets and stuff and so went for the easy option – I gave my head a third smearing.
+I reached down for my legs, hit the barrier of baskets and so went for the easy option – I gave my head a third smearing.